Find out which countries are welcoming US tourists back - KRDO

 Morocco

-This North Africa favorite is open to specific US travelers only.
+UPDATE: This North Africa favorite is open to specific US travelers only.
 You must have reservations with a Moroccan hotel or travel agency or be invited by a Moroccan company, the US Embassy in Morocco says.
-A printed, negative Covid-19 PCR test result taken within 48 hours and a serological test (can be outside 48 hours) are required.
-Expect a health screening, though no mandatory quarantines are in place.
-Limited flights available.
+A printed, negative Covid-19 PCR test result taken within 72 hours before departure is required to enter.
+Expect a health screening.
+No mandatory quarantines are in place, but local curfews are.

 Namibia

-Note: UPDATE: Visitors 11 and older to these sun-kissed islands must have a negative Covid-19 PCR test result no more than five days old before arrival.
-Once you have the negative result, you can apply for a Bahamas Travel Health Visa here, where you must opt in for Covid-19 health insurance.
-You must also take a rapid test on day 5 unless you’re leaving.
-Get updates on the islands’ travel website and on the US Embassy website.
-UPDATE: US citizens must complete an online form and submit it 24 hours before travel, the US Embassy says.
-You must present a valid negative Covid-19 PCR test result, taken within 72 hours of arrival.
-As the US is designated a high-risk country, you must still quarantine at an approved hotel or resort until you get a second test and negative result.
-You must also wear an electronic tracking bracelet.
-Find out more at the Visit Barbados website.